helpingstar/cs285-script/script/CS_285_Lecture_5_Part_4.md

 42. Of course the variance of this estimator could change but in expectation is going to stay the same.
 43. So now we're going to apply the same trick to evaluate the policy gradient where the Q here is going to be P bar and the P is going to be P theta.
 44. So here is what the importance sample version of the policy gradient of the RL objective would look like.
-45. The importance sampled version of the RL objective would be the expected value under some other distribution P bar of tau of P theta of tau divided by P bar of tau times R of tau.
+45. The importance sampled version of the RL objective would be the expected value under some other distribution P bar(τ) of P theta of τ divided by P bar(τ) times R of tau.
 46. So that's the RL objective and this is our importance weight.
 47. Now if we'd like to understand what the importance weight is equal to, well we can use our identity that describes the trajectory distribution using the chain rule.
-48. So we can substitute that in for P theta of tau and P bar of tau.
+48. So we can substitute that in for P theta of τ and P bar of tau.
-49. Now we know that both P theta of tau and P bar of tau have the same initial state distribution P of S1 and the same transition probabilities P of S given S .
+49. Now we know that both P theta of τ and P bar(τ) have the same initial state distribution P of S1 and the same transition probabilities P of S given S .
 50. They only differ by their policy because they both operate in the same MDP.
 51. Our distribution has the policy pi theta, the sampling distribution is the policy pi bar.
 52. So that means when we take the ratio of the two distributions, the initial state terms and the transition terms cancel and we're just left with a ratio of the products of the policy probabilities.
 53. And this is very convenient because in general we don't know P of S1 or P of S given S , but we do know the policy probabilities.
 54. So this allows us to actually evaluate these importance weights.
 55. Okay, so now let's derive the policy gradient with importance sampling where we're again going to use our convenient identity.
-56. So let's say that we have samples from P theta of tau and we want to estimate the value of some new parameter vector theta prime.
+56. So let's say that we have samples from P theta of τ and we want to estimate the value of some new parameter vector theta prime.
-57. The objective J theta prime will be equal to the expected value under P theta of tau of the importance weight multiplied by the reward.
+57. The objective J(θ) prime will be equal to the expected value under P theta of τ of the importance weight multiplied by the reward.
-58. So P theta prime of tau divided by P theta of tau times R of tau.
+58. So P theta prime of τ divided by P theta of τ times R of tau.
 59. Now notice that here the only part of this objective that actually depends on theta prime that depends on our new parameters is the numerator and the importance weight.
 60. Because now our samples are coming from a distribution from a different policy P theta of tau.
-61. So that means that when I want to calculate the derivative with respect of theta prime of J theta prime, all we have to worry about is this term in the numerator.
+61. So that means that when I want to calculate the derivative with respect of theta prime of J(θ) prime, all we have to worry about is this term in the numerator.
 62. So this is the derivative.
 63. I've just replaced only term that depends on theta prime with its derivative, and then I'm going to substitute my useful identity back in.
-64. So the identity tells me that grad theta prime p theta prime of tau is equal to p theta prime of tau times grad log p theta prime of tau.
+64. So the identity tells me that grad theta prime p theta prime of τ is equal to p theta prime of τ times ∇log p theta prime of tau.
 65. So I substitute that back in, and I get this equation.
 66. Now when you look at this equation, you'll probably immediately recognize it as exactly the equation that we get if we took the policy gradient and just stuck in an importance weight.
 67. And in fact, you could derive the importance sample policy gradient that way also.